demonwife/Rokenbok-Archive/site/content/set/defender-duel-2-player-start-set-2006.md

 title: Defender Duel 2 Player Start Set
 year: 2006
 description: >-
   A new Start Set for head-to-head, non-stop action where two will enter – but only one drives out!
 Look at what is included: Two different RC Police Defender vehicles dedicated to keeping the peace in the Rokenbok World, plus two Control Pads and the new battery-operated Radio Control Center that precisely command each RC Defender’s powerful track drive and motorized ram.
-Use more than 167 building pieces to create the imposing competition arena.
 archiveLinks:
   - name: 08/13/2006
     link: https://web.archive.org/web/20060813175515/http://www.rokenbok.com/catalog/04119_pd_ss_ddefender.html